ai-patchx/patchx/README.md

 - Homepage provides Login/Registration modal
 - Email registration only via Supabase
+- After registration, users receive an 8-digit verification code via email
+- Enter the verification code in the registration modal to complete account setup

+**Important:** To use verification codes instead of confirmation links, you must configure your Supabase email templates:
+1. Go to Supabase Dashboard → Authentication → Email Templates
+2. Edit the "Confirm Signup" template
+3. Replace `{{ .ConfirmationURL }}` with `{{ .Token }}` to display the verification code
+4. See `SUPABASE_EMAIL_TEMPLATE_SETUP.md` for detailed instructions

-- Copy `.env.example` to `.env.local` and set:
+Copy `.env.example` to `.env.local` and set:
 ```bash
 SUPABASE_URL=https://your-supabase-project.supabase.co
 SUPABASE_ANON_KEY=your_supabase_anon_key
 VITE_PUBLIC_SITE_URL=http://localhost:5173
 ```
-`VITE_PUBLIC_SITE_URL` controls the confirmation links Supabase emails send.
-Point it to your public site (e.g., `https://patchx.pages.dev`) in deployed environments so users never receive `localhost` links.
+`VITE_PUBLIC_SITE_URL` is used for email verification.
+For local development, you can keep it as `http://localhost:5173`.
+In deployed environments, set it to your public site URL (e.g., `https://patchx.pages.dev`).

 Legacy test account (for Worker API testing only):
 - Default test account: `username=patchx`, `password=patchx`